 Why CLOCS?

 HGVs are disproportionately involved in collisions with Vulnerable Road Users.
-In 2015, HGVs comprised only 4% of urban traffic miles in London but were involved with 20% of pedestrian fatalities and 78% of cyclist fatalities.
+In 2023, HGVs accounted for around 1% of all vehicles on the road but were involved in 10% of all vulnerable road user fatalities.

-Over 5,500 pedestrians, cyclists and motorcyclists were injured in a collision with construction vehicles on Britain’s roads in 2018 with more than 28,000 people killed or injured over a 5 year period*.
+Over 4,900 pedestrians, cyclists and motorcyclists were injured in collisions with vehicles typicaly used in construction on Britain’s roads in 2023 with more than 25,000 people killed or injured over a 5 year period.*

 • Driver observation errors (misjudging speed, not looking properly) remain the commonest contributory factor.
 However, VRU behaviour remains similarly prevalent.